juanchok12/Concentration-of-Banking/README.md

 ## Data Application
-### Network Plot of Acquisitions and Assets of the Big Four
+### Network plots of acquisitions and mergers for the Big Four
 <div>

 ![network_plot](https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/ee518a55-29b2-49c5-a463-2dfe789c1d09)

-### Metrics for the Consolidated Assets of the Big Four
+### Metrics for the consolidated assets of the Big Four
 I used the [SJ Visualizer](https://github.com/SjoerdTilmans/sjvisualizer) package to display the changes in the percentage dominance of the consolidated assets of the biggest 7 banks (size based on consolidated assets).
 <div>